 Cancellation Proceeding against IL 157035 to Moshe Lavi, Ruling by Commissioner Kling, 5 March 2017.

 To my mind, strips that are coupled by slots have a continuous range of adjustment sizes whereas a series of holes allows a number of discrete options over the same range.
-Where there is a direct force on a joint, such as in telescopic, adjustable crutches and Zimmer frames, one sacrifices the continuous adjustment for a range of discrete options, to provide extra stability.
+Where there is a direct force on a joint, such as in telescopic, adjustable crutches and Zimmer frames, one sacrifices the continuous adjustment for a range of discreet options, to provide extra stability.
 For supporting something light weight, such as manuscript music or a microphone, a continuous solution is preferable.

 Substituting one for the other is well within the ability of persons of the art.
 Japanese published patent applications often show very minor inventions, but are not generally prosecuted to allowance and the Japanese don’t generally sue for infringement.
 I do not see the ‘277 and ‘287 publications as indicative of the type of invention that is patentable.